RobStarek/CFCNN/README.md

 ## decode-model

 Here we store DECODE models trained to fit our experimental and synthetic data as a reference to compare against CFCNN.
 They are used to reconstruct experimental data and the synthetic data.
-These models originate in training notebooks placed in `reference_decode_training` directory.
 The environment used for DECODE training and inference is specified by `requirements.txt` file.
-The training parameters are specified by .yaml files.
+The training parameters are specified by .yaml files saved in the model directory.

 ## experimental-data